-Vitamin D is a fat-soluble vitamin and hormone-type compound that has multiple functions in the body.
+Vitamin D is a fat-soluble and hormone-type compound that has multiple functions in the body.
 Low vitamin D levels have been identified as a risk factor and associated with chronic diseases that include:

 Vitamin Supplementation Can Help